-Assam government takes over assets of two shut down paper mills
+Assam government takes over assets of two closed paper mills

 The release said that the government had no stake in the mills but pursued the matter to resolve it on “humanitarian grounds”.

-The state government had offered a relief of Rs 700 crore, which will be used to clear the dues of the employees of the mills, the release said.
-The relief was approved in a Cabinet meeting held on September 30.
+The state government had offered relief of Rs 700 crore, which will be used to clear the dues of the employees of the mills, the release said.
+The relief package was approved in a Cabinet meeting held on September 30.

 “The amount will immensely help and benefit all the employees, workers of Nagaon and Cachar paper mills and their families,” said Industry Minister Chandra Mohan Patowary, according to the press release.